renatorecio/opi/OPI_RELEASE_APPROACH.md

 [mailing list discussion](https://lists.opiproject.org/g/tsc/message/30)
 around the OPI release process.

+## Release Cadence

+The OPI Project will strive to release code on a cadence of once every 6 months.

 ## Concrete OPI Release Approach

 OPI will be releasing a set of artifacts, including a reference architecture